learn-co-curriculum/js-async-fetch-readme/README.md

 expansion of a tab, instead of when the page initially loads.

 By doing this, we can send _only_ the data that is needed, saving on server bandwidth while minimizing loading times for the end user.
-Learning how to use `fetch()` also opens up the world of data for us to access and incorporate in our own projects.
+The `fetch()` method opens the world of third party data which we can use in our own projects.

 ## Resources